Course of Study Termination Policy

 - AC will provide a schedule to offer all subjects needed by students to complete the course of study in a sequence and on a schedule that will enable them to complete the course of study.
 Students will be expected to take the subjects required to complete the course of study when offered.
 Failure of students to take required subjects when offered will not obligate AC to offer the subjects again;

 - students who are already on approved leave from a course that is to be terminated should be able to return to complete the course, provided they re-enrol no later than the end of the period of approved leave.
 Any leave approved after the termination process has commenced should be negotiated with the student on the basis that a return to the course of study in which the student was enrolled may not be possible;

 - students who fall out of sequence in their program as a result of subject failure may retake the failed subject only if it continues to be offered at AC and the student can still complete the retaken subject prior to the teach-out end date.
 In exceptional circumstances, unscheduled subjects will be allowed to ensure a student can meet the course of study requirements;

 - students who fail to make satisfactory academic progress and are dismissed from the course of study under the provisions of the “Exclusion from a Course or Subject Policy: Unsatisfactory Course Progression” will lose their right to benefit under the teach-out arrangement.

 - Academic Board has ultimate responsibility for monitoring the termination of a course of study from the perspective of academic quality and integrity;

-- The Dean of Faculty will ensure that regular reports regarding teach-out arrangements are made available to Academic Board.
+- The Head of School will ensure that regular reports regarding teach-out arrangements are made available to Academic Board.